ourchurchtoo/website/src/posts/2022-05-31-belief-in-belonging-a-reflection-on-going-to-church-part-1.md

   - bible
   - culture
 category: Article
-short_description: 'Ben starts the discussion asking "why do we gather?" reflecting on the Nicene Creed.
-This is part 1 of a 3 part series from Ben. '
+short_description: "Ben kicks off a new series where we ask why we gather.
+Today Ben reflects on the Nicene Creed.
+This is part 1 of a 3 part essay from Ben. "
 ---
 A friend recently shared that he does not go to church because he does not believe in Jesus or God.
 This entwinement of churchgoing with belief expresses a popular belief itself: the central motivation for attending church is commonly thought to be belief.